No matter how awesome you are at something, there will always be a trick or two to learn every so often.

 With the SmartArt graphic now just normal shapes, lines and text boxes (depending on the SmartArt graphic you were using), you can rearrange and format the shapes however you see fit.

-within your slide, select the list of bullet points that you want to breaking into shapes, lines and text boxes.
+On your slide, select the list of bullet points that you want to breaking into shapes, lines and text boxes.

-Step #2: Navigate to the SmartArt Command
+Step 2: Navigate to the SmartArt command

 There are two different ways of doing this.